Save up to 25% on home insurance in Winnipeg by teaming up with Surex

-Home Insurance in Winnipeg
+Home Insurance in Winnipeg - What You Need to Know

-Home insurance in Canada is not legally required if you’ve paid your house in full, but it is required if you need to secure a mortgage.
+Home insurance in Winnipeg is not legally required if you’ve paid your house in full, but it is required if you need to secure a mortgage.
 A bank will not lend you money if you do not have homeowners insurance to protect your one most valuable asset.

 The two types of home insurance are: